 So you're wondering which synthesizer you should buy, rent or otherwise try out.
 In this comprehensive buyer's guide, we'll go through everything worth considering before you make any decisions about a synth.

-With that, let’s get into this comprehensive synthesizer buyer’s guide to help you in your next synth purchase!
+With that, let's get into this comprehensive synthesizer buyer's guide to help you with your next synth purchase!

 • Top 11 Best Synthesizer Brands In The World

 • Top 11 Best MU (Moog-Unit) Synth Module Brands In The World

 • Top 11 Best Eurorack Module Synth Brands In The World

 Table Of Contents